 The Greater Orlando Trauma Recovery Network now has it’s own website.
 Check it out! www.GreaterOrlandoTRN.org

 The Greater Orlando Trauma Recovery Network (TRN) is an all-volunteer organization of clinicians trained in EMDR Therapy who provide brief, highly effective therapy to those impacted by community disasters or tragic events.
-Currently, Central Florida is preparing to endure Hurricane Irma and the TRN is preparing to be available to assist those might be negatively impacted by the storm.
-We recognize that basic needs such as shelter and food will be of the highest priority, but once those needs have been met, the TRN will support those who struggle with the emotional impact of such a storm with 5 hours of pro bono therapy to help restore the individual to their previous level of functioning.
+Currently, Central Florida is recovering from the effects of Hurricane Irma and the TRN is available to assist those might be negatively impacted by the storm.
+The TRN supports those who struggle with the emotional impact of such a storm with 5 hours of pro bono therapy to help restore the individual to their previous level of functioning.
 The TRN is already serving those impacted by the Pulse tragedy and will continue to be available to assist Central Floridians in healing from events that affect us all.

 Please visit the website www.GreaterOrlandoTRN.org for more information, to request assistance, or volunteer your time and expertise, if you are an EMDR trained clinician.

 Healing survivors in the aftermath of the pulse tragedy